-NOTE: As part of your developer agreement with Apple, you agreed to use a real, physical Mac to build and submit your apps.
-They have the right to terminate your dev account if they find you in breach.
-Accordingly, GameMaker Studio 2 support is for a physical Mac and we will not offer support to achieve running macOS in a virtual machine.
-You should own a Mac computer before beginning any macOS development.
+NOTE: As part of your developer agreement with Apple you agreed to use a real, physical Mac to build and submit your apps and you gave them the right to terminate your dev account if they find you in breach.
+Accordingly, GameMaker support is for a physical Mac and we will not offer support to achieve running macOS in a virtual machine.
+You should own a physical Mac computer before beginning any macOS/iOS/tvOS development.

-To target macOS from the IDE, you use Target Manager, which is located in the top-right of the main GameMaker Studio 2 workspace:
+To target macOS from the IDE, you use Target Manager, which is located in the top-right of the main GameMaker workspace:

 For the macOS target platform you can see that there are two output options:

 - VM - This will build your game using interpreted code.